mulkieran/bytesize/README.rst

 This module does not accomodate multi-dimensionality of byte quantities.
 Consequently, multiplying one Size object by another Size object will cause an error to be raised, since bytes^2 is not representable by the module.
-For most uses, and for all uses in blivet from which this module originates, any operation which would yield a multi-dimensional quantity of bytes is not useful.
+For most uses any operation which would yield a multi-dimensional quantity of bytes is not useful.
 There are no plans to adapt this package so that it can accomodate multi-dimensionality of bytes.

 Numerous computations with bytes are nonsensical.
 For example, 2 raised to a power which is some number of bytes, is a meaningless computation.
 All such